[Opinion] Removing CO2 — are member states actually ready?

 Removing CO2 — are member states actually ready?

-To keep global warming below 2C or 1.5C, carbon dioxide (CO2) must be removed from the atmosphere.
+To keep global warming below 2°C or 1.5°C, carbon dioxide (CO2) must be removed from the atmosphere.
 This is what almost all climate scenarios say.
 Emission reductions are the backbone of climate action, but CO2 removal (CDR) plays a role.
 The Intergovernmental Panel on Climate Change calls CDR "unavoidable".

 The EU climate law determines that CDR will become a central part of EU climate action: from 2050 onwards, the EU should remove more greenhouse gases than it emits — a great challenge.